hieplt23/volley_pipe/README.md

 ---
 Below is an example of the pipeline in action:
 1. **Input Video**:
    A volleyball match video is provided as input.
 2. **Output**:
    Annotated video with:
-    - Player tracking (bounding boxes and IDs).
+    - Player tracking (bounding boxes).
     - Ball tracking (trajectory and position).
     - Action predictions (highlighted bounding boxes with action labels).
 ---

 ## Visualization
 The pipeline includes a visualization module to overlay tracking and action predictions on the video.
 Key features:
-- **Player Tracking:** Players are highlighted with bounding boxes and IDs.
+- **Player Tracking:** Players are highlighted with bounding boxes.
 - **Ball Tracking:** The ball is tracked with a comet trail.
 - **Action Recognition:** Actions are displayed with bounding boxes and labels.
 To enable visualization: